 - Regular check-ups and a vaccination program, as well medical specialists as needed

-- Several of the children at ZB have required medical treatment that is not readily available in Haiti (such as open heart surgery) and ZB has made arrangements for treatment to take place in the United States and Canada.
-We are grateful to the medical centers, organizations and local families who have made this possible
+- Several of the children at ZB have required medical treatment and surgery that is not readily available in Haiti and ZB has made arrangements for treatment to take place in the United States and Canada.
+We are grateful to the Jackson Memorial Hospital, Bascom Palmer Eye Institute, and Shriners Hospital for Children in Montreal, organizations and local families who have made this possible

 - Some of the children at ZB have post-traumatic stress from the earthquake or their former living situation and are evaluated and treated by a child psychiatrist and psychologist